Optimal selection of the starting lineup for a football team: Methodology

 \subsection{Stage 1: Model development}

-Football is a team sport where individual brilliance in performance does not guarantee a positive result for the team, although it is expected to have a positive impact.
-Keeping this in mind, we aim to find a suitable multinomial logistic regression model that can predict the probability of win, loss and draw for the reference team.
-To that end, our first objective is to do feature selection.
+Football is a team sport where individual brilliance in performance is expected to have a positive impact, but does not guarantee a positive result for the team.
+Keeping this in mind, we aim to find a suitable multinomial logistic regression (MLR) model that can predict the probability of win, loss and draw for the reference team.
+To that end, the first step is feature selection.